ELMUR: External Layer Memory with Update/Rewrite for Long-Horizon RL Problems: Experiments

 \paragraph{RQ5: Ablation Study.} We ablate ELMUR’s memory design on \texttt{RememberColor3-v0} (\autoref{fig:elmur_ablation}, \autoref{tab:ablation_table}).
 Unless noted, models use \emph{per-layer} memory, relative-bias token–memory cross-attention, and LRU-based updates; \emph{shared memory} denotes embeddings shared across layers.
 In~\autoref{fig:elmur_ablation} (b–d) the LRU factor is fixed to $\lambda=0$ to isolate other effects.
 Results average three runs of 20 episodes.
 Performance scales with memory size $M$: when $M \geq N$ (the number of segments needed), success is near-perfect; when $M<N$, accuracy drops sharply, especially near $M\!\approx\!N$ (\autoref{fig:elmur_ablation}, c–d).
 Intermediate blending ($\lambda\!\approx\!0.4$–$0.6$) is unstable (\autoref{fig:elmur_ablation}, a), while larger initialization $\sigma$ mitigates collapse (\autoref{fig:elmur_ablation}, b).
 Finer recurrence (shorter segments, larger $N$) stresses capacity unless $M$ scales accordingly.
 Component ablations confirm that capacity and LRU dominate.
 Removing LRU leaves stale entries, and removing both LRU and relative bias prevents effective retrieval.
 Relative bias gives modest gains, while shared memory degrades performance, underscoring the value of layer-local design.
 Finally, replacing MoE-FFN with MLP-FFN preserves accuracy while improving computational efficiency.

 To confirm that memory mechanisms do not harm performance on fully observable MDPs, we evaluated all models on the simple control task \texttt{CartPole-v1}~\citep{towers2024gymnasium}.
 ELMUR, RATE, RMT, TrXL, BC-MLP, BC-LSTM, and CQL all achieved the maximum return of $500 \pm 0$, showing that adding memory does not break performance in standard MDP settings.
+See additional results on more competitive D4RL benchmark~\citep{todorov2012mujoco} with MDP tasks in the Appendix,~\autoref{app:conditioning}, \autoref{tab:mujococompare}.